Take steps to stay safe when you use phones or computers.

 - Use a safer computer.
 Public libraries, employment centres and community agencies often have computers that you can use for free.
 If your workplace is safe and has computer access, you can visit websites there.

 - Avoid email.
 Make appointments by phone or in person with the people who are helping you.
 If you call and have to leave a message, tell them if and when it is safe to call back.
 Don’t use email to share details about abuse experiences.

 - Avoid texting.
 If you want to talk with someone about what’s happening, talk in person or on the phone.
-If that’s not possible, think of ways to share this information without alerting your abuser.
+If that’s impossible, think of ways to share this information without alerting your abuser.